COLA: A Benchmark for Compositional Text-to-image Retrieval: Exploring finetuning strategies with

-Since CLIP~\cite{radford_learning_2021} is universally used for a variety of tasks and is one of the more lightweight vision-language foundation models, we focus most of our finetuning strategies with CLIP in mind.
-Although, we also later use these finetuning strategies on the newer FLAVA~\cite{singh_flava_2022} model.
+\xhdr{Disjoint finetuning strategies} Since CLIP~\cite{radford_learning_2021} is commonly used for various tasks and is one of the more lightweight vision-language foundation models, we focus most of our finetuning strategies with CLIP in mind.
+Although, we also later use these finetuning strategies on the newer and larger FLAVA~\cite{singh_flava_2022} model.
 CLIP~\cite{radford_learning_2021} consists of two encoders: one that encodes the input image and one that similarly encodes the input text.
 The output representations of the two modalities are used as separate embeddings for the image and text.
 To adapt these models for a specific task/capability, researchers commonly use linear-probing or prompt-tuning.
 Linear-probing trains linear layers on top of the frozen visual and text encoders using the finetuning dataset.
-Prompt-tuning learns the image/word embeddings such that they adapt to the finetuning dataset domain without changing the weights of the encoders.
+Prompt-tuning learns the word embeddings of the query to adapt to the finetuning dataset domain without changing the weights of the model \cite{zhou_learning_2022}.
 Other methods fine-tune the later layers of both the encoders.
-All these adaptation methods tune parameters of the two encoders separately.
+All these adaptation methods tune the parameters of the two encoders separately.